XylonFu/JsonlBatch/README.md

   - 🚀 **High-Performance Concurrency**: Utilizes `asyncio` to handle a high volume of concurrent I/O tasks efficiently, maximizing throughput.
   - 🛡️ **Resilient & Resumable**: Never lose work on interruptions.
 Automatically tracks and skips completed tasks on restart.
+  - ⏱️ **Built-in Rate Limiting**: Easily conform to API limits by setting a maximum number of requests per minute.
   - ⚡ **Fully Asynchronous**: Employs an end-to-end non-blocking I/O pipeline with `aiofiles` and `aiologger` for a truly stall-free performance.
   - 📦 **Managed Resource Lifecycle**: Provides `on_startup` and `on_shutdown` hooks to gracefully initialize and release shared resources.
   - ✍️ **Efficient Batch Writing**: Buffers results and writes them to disk in batches to minimize I/O overhead.